MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 - A *MessageActivity* asking the user to sign on.
 - An *EventActivity* with a name such as *sign on request*.

 The Web Chat can be configured to listen for events and perform special processing when it receives this *sign on request* event.
-In this case, it prompts the user to sign on to the website using website controls.
-Once the user has signed on, the token can be returned to the bot as another *EventActivity* and in subsequent *MessageActivities*.
+In this case, it prompts the user to sign on to the website.
+Once the user has signed on, the token can be returned to the bot as another *EventActivity*.

 > [!WARNING]
 > ??
 Example needed here ??
-> To configure WebChat to intercept incoming activities to ‘listen’ for the *sign on request* event, you can create your own instance of DirectLine and subscribe to the activity$ observable on the DirectLine object: